old-malloc/libbme280/README.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">By launching the
-“bme280test” executable file, the raspberry starts reading the values measured by the sensor and prints them in the command window (figure below).</p>
+“bme280test” executable file, the Raspberry Pi starts reading the values measured by the sensor and prints them in the command window (figure below).</p>
 <p style="margin-bottom: 0cm; line-height: 100%"><br/>